 two types of mouse deer are presently recognized in Sri Lanka.
 They are white spotted mouse deer and yellow striped mouse deer.
 They speculate that the mouse deer in the highland may be another new and different species.
 The species in India was previously considered to be the same species as the one in Sri Lanka but is now regarded as a distinct species.

 The mouse deer in the family Tragulidae is considered to be an ancient group going back to the Miocene epoch. and also they are thought to be a sister group of the Ruminantia.
-Mouse deer are not true tree climbers but they are able to clamber up trees that are at a slant and covered in creepers.
+Mouse deer are not true tree climbers but they can clamber up trees that are at a slant and covered in creepers.
 They do so to escape from terrestrial predators such as dogs. these species are not very vocal but will give a bark-like call when an alarm

 Common Types and Features of Deer in Sri Lanka